 Finally, as I suggested if you are currently taking PPI’s and want to stop them – taper of them slowly over a period of 4-6 weeks.
 Slowly lowering your dose in small increments (if you can’t get smaller dosage of your tablets just split them yourself if needed).

-The Correct Way to Treat Silent Reflux (LPR)
+How to Treat Silent Reflux (LPR) – The Right Way

 One of the most common things I get questioned about it “how to treat silent reflux” – well there are a host of things that can help with treating silent reflux but there are 2 things that are the most effective of the bunch.
 One is taking Gaviscon advance (UK version) and the other is following a diet that I will discuss more below.

 I often get the questions “what can I take for silent reflux” or “what is a good silent reflux medication”, well the easy answer is Gaviscon Advance.
 The reason you want Gaviscon Advance – the UK version is because of a certain ingredient called (sodium) alginate.
 This alginate is an extract from seaweed.
 How it works is when taking after eating, it forms an almost foam like substance on the top of the stomach contents.
 This foam basically acts as a barrier and will prevent a lot of reflux and more importantly pepsin (digestive enzyme that comes from the stomach) from coming up into the throat.
 You can read more about pepsin in my complete LPR guide here.